“Do not think that I came to bring

-Do not think that I came to bring peace on earth.
-I did not come to bring peace but a sword." - Matthew 10:34 NIV
+peace on earth.
+I did not come to bring peace but a sword." - Matthew

-Many think this verse contains a contradiction.
-There is no contradiction.
-It merely has the appearance of being a contradiction.
-Read the complete chapter of Matthew 10, not only verse 34, to see that verse in its context and the whole point explained.
+chapter of Matthew 10, not only verse 34, to see that verse in its context and

 Consider this:

-• One thing is relationship between God and believers.
+- One thing is relationship between

-• Another thing is relationships between believers and non-believers.
+between believers and non-believers.

 The reason Christ brings a sword is because He has invaded enemy territory.
 When Christ left His throne in heaven and came to the earth to be the Savior for mankind, Christ invaded the enemy territory of the evil one, who has so many of the world in captivity.
 And the fact is slave owners do not willingly give up their slaves.
 Think of the response of the Egyptians when Moses said, “Let my people go!”
 The Egyptians resisted mightily; they didn’t want to lose all that free labor.